Virgin Money upbeat on UK economy as consumer lending increases

-July 27 (Reuters) - British bank Virgin Money (VMUK.L)raised its margin forecast on Tuesday after reporting an increase in home and consumer lending in the third quarter as COVID-19 restrictions eased.
+(Reuters) - British bank Virgin Money raised its margin forecast on Tuesday after reporting an increase in home and consumer lending in the third quarter as COVID-19 restrictions eased.

 The company also released 19 million pounds it had set aside for potential loan impairments during the health crisis, and said it might lower its remaining 678 million pounds ($934.83 million) of provisions further if the economic backdrop continued to improve.